truthcoin/www.truthcoin.info/_posts/2022-04-04-lightning-limitations.md

 ![dilbert](https://assets.amuniversal.com/268f57809f72012f2fe600163e41dd5b)

     [Once] division of labor has set in ...
-I wish the price of everything I buy to be low ...but it is in my interest for the price of  [every- thing] I provide to be high.
+I wish the price of everything I buy to be low ...but it is in my interest for the price of [everything] I provide to be high.
     ...
     Just as there is no technical improvement that would not hurt someone, so there is no change in public taste or morals, even for the better, that would not hurt someone.
     An increase in sobriety would put thousands of bartenders out of business. ...
-A growth of male chastity would ruin the oldest profession in the world.
-    ...Preachers would have less to complain about;
-    reformers would lose their causes ...
+A growth of male chastity would ruin the oldest profession in the world. ...Preachers would have less to complain about; reformers would lose their causes ...
 If there were no criminals we would need fewer lawyers, judges...firemen...jailers... locksmiths.

 Above: The Last Chapter of H. Hazlitt's ["Economics in One Lesson"](https://www.hacer.org/pdf/Hazlitt00.pdf).
 Comparisons to "devs", "VCs" or toxic Twitter personalities, are in your imagination only.

 ## 5. Finally: LN & The LargeBlock Sidechain